Why the Chase Ink Preferred Is My Primary Travel Card Why the Chase Ink Preferred Is My Primary Travel Card

 For those that already have access to these perks through other premium travel cards, the $95 annual fee Ink Preferred is going to be a much cheaper option for earning 3X points on general travel (up to the $150,000 annual limit).

-Plus, while it's more attainable, the Sapphire Reserve‘s sign-up bonus of 60,000 points isn't nearly as lucrative.
+Plus, while it's a bit more attainable, the Sapphire Reserve‘s sign-up bonus of 60,000 points isn't nearly as lucrative.

 Chase Sapphire Reserve®